szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1210:** Make The Equalizer slightly more powerful

 Honestly, it kind of feels like it's immediately not useful by the time you get it.
-The description is also slightly misleading because it looks like it will deal, for example, 1d8+6 against some alignments in the same way that a +6 longsword would, but it's not like that.
+The description is also slightly misleading because it looks like it will deal, for example, 1d8+6 against some alignments in the same way that a +6 long sword would, but it's not like that.
 It actually just inflicts 1d8 (like a normal non-magical sword) and then additively includes the damage, which is generally much less powerful.
 Therefore, the following improvements now exist:

 - The sword now has an enchantment of 5 for the purposes of what it can hit and in terms of speed factor.
 - The sword acts as a 1d8+3 in all other respects as a baseline.